chloeyeo/Druh-AthenaHackathon2022/README.md

 Recorded Demo link:
 https://www.loom.com/share/69e0fde9893e4762a0470176f9866a2f

-Live Demo and Presentation (starts at 26:55, winner announced at 47:47): https://www.youtube.com/watch?v=sEw57EO8a6U
+Live Demo and Presentation (Druh live presentation starts at 26:55, winner announced at 47:47): https://www.youtube.com/watch?v=sEw57EO8a6U

 Druh is a web application to connect Ukrainian child refugees in the UK.